West Valley City police missed their best chance to find Susan Powell — alive or dead — by just 10 minutes.

 The investigators noticed small droplets on a bit of tile flooring next to the couch, each roughly the size of a ballpoint pen tip.

-“I would describe it as if you were to lean over to your left and cough or sneeze and you had some sort of blood in your nasal cavity or in your throat or mouth,” Ellis said.
+“I would describe it as if you were to lean over to your left and cough or sneeze and you had some sort of blood in your nasal cavity or in your throat or mouth,” Ellis told the Cold podcast.

 The presence of blood in the house wasn’t a smoking gun.
 The amount of blood was small and at that point, police did not know whose blood it was.
 They could also not tell how long the blood had been there.

-Ellis searched Josh’s minivan as his colleagues were going through the house.
+Ellis Maxwell searched Josh Powell’s minivan as his colleagues were going through the house.

 West Valley City’s major crimes unit had crafted a plan.
 They received permission from a judge to hide a GPS beacon on the minivan.